pachyderm/pachyderm/doc/cookbook/time_windows.md

 └── 01-02-17.json
 ```

-the first pipeline executes again to bin the 01-02-17 data into any relevant bins.
-In this case, we would put it in the previously created bin for 01-01-17 to 01-03-17, but we would also put it into a bin starting on 01-02-17:
+Then, the first pipeline executes again to bin the `01-02-17` data into
+relevant bins.
+In this case, the data is placed in the previously
+created bin named `01-01-17 to 01-03-17`.
+However, the data also
+goes to the bin that stores the data that is received starting
+on `01-02-17`:

 ```
 binned_sales